 “Halong” means “a descending dragon”.
 Legend has it, the father dragon came down to earth and formed Vietnam, and its dragon babies followed him and stayed at Halong Bay as dramatic rock formations.
 As a matter of fact, Halong Bay’s unique feature was the end result of complex, 500 million-year geological process ranging from earth’s movements, sea recession, tectonic down-warping, to sea transgression.
 These processes sculpted and chiseled thousands of limestone islands emerging from the sea.
 These limestones are sedimentary deposits that contain the remains of flora and fauna from the ancient past in different forms, including those of plants and animals that have become extinct.
 Many of Halong Bay’s limestone caves such as Thien Cung Dau Go, Sung Sot, Tam Cung, and Me Chung have been 11,000 to 700,000 years in the making.
 These caves are the results of water seeping into cracks and slowly eroding the limestones.

 Halong Bay is also a bio-diverse environment.
-Eco-systems like tropical rainforests, mangrove forests, tidal mud flats, mud flats (without mangroves), sandy tidal flats, seagrasses, coral reefs, caves, and lagoons exist in the site and to date, scientists have listed over 435 species of plant life in the bay and it provides a great variety of natural environment for some unique and beautiful species.
+Eco-systems like tropical rainforests, mangrove forests, tidal mudflats, mudflats (without mangroves), sandy tidal flats, seagrasses, coral reefs, caves, and lagoons exist in the site and to date, scientists have listed over 435 species of plant life in the bay and it provides a great variety of natural environment for some unique and beautiful species.

 Culturally, Halong Bay is home to the ancient Vietnamese in prehistoric times.
 There have been three continuous cultures, dating from 18,000 to 3,500 years ago.
 It was an ancient international trade port for Vietnam in the 12th century and is the place of many glorious victories of the nation from the 10th century to the 20th century.
-Halong Bay is also the home of fishing communities, where the traditional cultural are well-preserved.
+Halong Bay is also the home of fishing communities, where the traditional culture is well-preserved.

 3 pm.
 “Surprise Cave”: The viewpoint overlooks the Halong Bay

 It was not surprising to see fishermen or hawking boats around Halong Bay.
-I was surprised for my little detour to the surprised cave.
+I was surprised for my little detour to the Surprise cave.
 Once we arrived at the so-called “Surprise Cave” by the connecting boat, I thought it would be quite usual.
 We were seeing Stalagmites and stalactites – things that I have seen.
 As we were walking and my friend kept calling it a “Magic Cave”, “Secret Cave” or “Wonder Cave”, and just when I was trying to figure out what was the right name of the cave walking through a narrow passage, I gasped and wow-ed (literally) as I got out the passage and entered a colossal cave and the guide (a.k.a. manager of the boat”) asked “are you surprised?”

 Yeah, it was my “surprise!” moment.
-So, it’s called the “Surprise Cave” for a reason and it caught me by surprise, and it was fun to walk through as the guide pointed out funny shaped rocks and named it as an animal.
+So, it’s called the “Surprise Cave” for a reason and it caught me by surprise, and it was fun to walk through as the guide pointed out funny shaped rocks and named it like an animal.
 Towards the end of the tour, we walked up to a high point in the cave where we could overlook the nearby area.

 4:30 pm.
 “Ban Chan Beach”: Swimming!

 We had some time left before dinner and a big group on the cruise requested to go to the beach.
 Luckily, the manager said okay but we have to pay the entrance fee ourselves.
 “Sure!” we thought.
-The Ban Chan Beach was actually small and crowded, but it was quite an “experience” swimming among the cruises and rocks.
+Ban Chan Beach was actually small and crowded, but it was quite an “experience” swimming among the cruises and rocks.

 6 pm.
 Happy Hour, Cooking Demonstration & Sunset

 All refreshed and cleaned up from the beach, it was time for the cooking demonstration.
 I was told Halong Bay’s beauty varies according to one’s location, the time of day and one’s emotions.
 I think it was right.
-As the sun went down the water and sky changed color and the view was amazing.
+As the sun went down the water and the sky changed color and the view was amazing.
 We mingled and chatted at the deck before the cooking demonstration.
-Then we were taught to make Vietnamese rice paper rolls (you know, wrapping works) and we made our own snacks~ Plus, it was happy hour, buy 1 get 1 free. 🙂
+Then we were taught to make Vietnamese rice paper rolls (you know, the wrapping works) and we made our own snacks~ Plus, it was happy hour, buy 1 get 1 free. 🙂

 8 pm.
 Squid Fishing & Star Gazing